Skip to content

 Session Lifecycle Flow

-A sandbox is the Docker container that isolates Claude Code from your host system.
+A sandbox is the OCI container that isolates the agent from your host system.
 The sandbox:

-• Has access only to mounted directories (your project)
+• Has access only to mounted directories (your project workspace)

-• Cannot access sensitive files like ~/.ssh or ~/.aws
+• Cannot access sensitive host files like ~/.ssh or ~/.aws

-• Uses your org’s network policy as a runtime posture (partial enforcement in v1)
+• Uses your org’s network policy for egress control

 A team profile defines the configuration for a group of users.
 Each profile includes: